Filepsandor/Filepsandor/self-introduction.md

-# Hello World, my name is Filep Sándor 👋I am currently a student at coodecooll, and my goal is to become a good programmer.
+# Hello World, my name is Filep Sándor 👋I am currently a student at coodecooll, and my goal is to become a good programmerr.

 <!--
 **Filepsandor/Filepsandor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.